 How to Make Gluten Free Peach Cobbler

 This peach cobbler is so easy to make – the recipe is broken down into two parts: the peaches and the biscuit cobbler topping.
 Each part takes about 10 minutes, so start to finish is about 20 minutes.
-The rest is just baking time.
+The remaining time is just rest and bake time.

 Peaches and more peaches.
 Use a big bowl because you’ll end up with a bounty of beautiful peaches.
 There’s no need to peel them, just pit them and cut them into ½ inch chunks.
-Then sweeten them with cinnamon, sugar, nutmeg, a dash of salt and some vanilla extract.
+Then sweeten them with cinnamon, sugar, nutmeg, a dash of salt and some vanilla extract (image 2).
 A bit of arrowroot starch helps thicken the mixture to give it that signature thick, syrupy texture.
-Mix it all up and stick them in the oven to start the baking process while mixing up the cobbler biscuit topping.
+Mix it all up and stick them in the oven to start the baking process (image 3) while waiting for the 30 minute rest time for the biscuit topping.

 There are so many cobbler topping styles – cake-like, dry and crumbly, pastry-like and biscuit style – but this recipe uses a cornmeal biscuit style that is the best, hands down!
 It’s the perfect combination of heartiness and melt in your mouth deliciousness that uses cornmeal and oat flour so it’s a substantial biscuit, perfect for topping this gluten free peach cobbler.

 Yes!
 The heavy cream can easily be substituted with coconut cream.

 If you have any left, and that’s a big if, but if you have any peach cobbler left over, you can easily freeze it for another time!
 Just cover it tightly with foil and stick it in the freezer.
 To defrost a frozen gluten free peach cobbler, place it in the oven to warm at 250 F for about 45 minutes to an hour.